Maximeuuu/Maximeuuu/README.md

 - 👋 Hi, I’m @Maximeuuu
 - 🌱 Java, Bash, C, SQL, Python, HTML, CSS
+- 👨‍🎓 Student at the IT department of the IUT of Le Havre in France
 - 📫 maxime.lemoine374@gmail.com

 <!---